krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 You can find **three** sizes in such an entry **A->B(C)** that are:
 * **A** - used size of a heap before _GC cycle_
 * **B** - used size of a heap after _GC cycle_
-* **C** - current size of a whole heap
+* **C** - the current size of a whole heap

-If we take the **B** value from each collection and put it on a chart we can generate _Heap after GC_ chart.
-From such a chart we can detect if we have a memory leak on a heap.
-If a chart looks like those (those are charts from **7 days** period):
+If we take the **B** value from each collection and put it on a chart, we can generate the _Heap after GC_ chart.
+We can use such a chart to then detect if we have a memory leak:
+If a chart looks like those (from a **7 days** period):

 ![alt text](/assets/monday-2/1.jpg "1")

 ![alt text](/assets/monday-2/4.jpg "4")

 then there is **no memory leak**.
 The _garbage collector_ can clean up the heap to the same level every day.
-The chart with memory leak looks like this one:
+The chart with a memory leak looks like the following one:

 ![alt text](/assets/monday-2/2.jpg "2")

-These spikes to the roof are _to-space exhausted_ situations in the **G1** algorithm, those are not _OutOfMemoryErrors_.
-After each of those spikes there was
+These spikes to the roof are _to-space exhausted_ situations in the **G1** algorithm; those are not _OutOfMemoryErrors_.
+After each of those spikes, there was a
 **Full GC** phase that is a **failover** in that algorithm.

-Here is an example of **not enough space on a heap** problem:
+Here is an example of the **not enough space on a heap** problem:

 ![alt text](/assets/monday-2/3.jpg "3")

 This one spike is an _OutOfMemoryError_.
 One service was run with arguments that needed **~16GB** on a heap to complete.
 Unfortunately **-Xmx** was set to
 **4GB**. **It is not a memory leak**.

-We have to be careful if your application is completely stateless, and we use GC with **young/old generations** (like G1, parallel, serial and CMS).
+We must be careful if our application is entirely stateless and we use GC with **young/old generations** (like G1, parallel, serial, and CMS).
-We need to remember that Objects from **memory leak** live in the **old generation**.
-In stateless application that part of the heap can be cleared even once a week.
-Here is an example - **3 days** of the stateless application:
+We must remember that objects from a **memory leak** live in the **old generation**.
+In stateless applications, that part of the heap can be cleared even once a week.
+Here is an example recording **3 days** of the stateless application:

 ![alt text](/assets/monday-2/5.jpg "5")

-It looks like memory leak, the ```min(heap after gc)``` increasing every day, but if we look at the same chart with one additional day:
+It looks like a memory leak, the ```min(heap after GC)``` increasing every day, but if we look at the same chart with one additional day:

 ![alt text](/assets/monday-2/6.jpg "6")

 The GC cleared the heap to the previous level.
-This was done by **old genereation** cleanup that didn't happen in previous days.
+This was done by an **old-generation** cleanup that didn't happen in the previous days.

 The _Heap after GC_ chart can be generated by probing through JMX.
-The JVM gives that information by mBeans:
+The JVM gives that information via mBeans:

 * ```java.lang:type=GarbageCollector,name=G1 Young Generation```
 * ```java.lang:type=GarbageCollector,name=G1 Old Generation```

-Both mBeans provide you attribute with name ```LastGcInfo``` from where we can extract needed information.
+Both mBeans provide attributes with the name ```LastGcInfo``` from which we can extract the needed information.

-Most memory leaks that I discovered in recent years in enterprise applications were either in frameworks/libraries or on some kind of bridge between them.
-Recreating such an issue in our example application would require introducing a lot of strange dependencies, so I figured out that I would recreate one heap memory leak that I discovered a few years ago that was custom-made.
+Most memory leaks I discovered in recent years in enterprise applications were either in frameworks/libraries or in some kind of bridge between them.
+Recreating such an issue in our example application would require introducing a lot of strange dependencies, so I chose to recreate one custom-made heap memory leak I discovered a few years ago.

 ```shell
 # preparation